colts70/The-Sematic-Stack/README.md

 Core Rule (Read Once)

-Only the public domain owner can define semantic intent at the root.
+Only the public domain owner can define semantic intent.
 Everyone else may interpret, dispute, or ignore it — but not authoritatively replace it.

 HESS asserts intent and provenance, not truth.